 Jan 25 16:34:17 php: /services_dyndns_edit.php: phpDynDNS: (Error) Domain name not found

-#1 Updated by Jim P over 1 year ago
+#1 Updated by Jim P about 2 years ago

 - Category set to DynDNS

 (Copying my reply from the forum post here)